1. Home

 Open the Task Scheduler and click Create Task in the column on the left.

-In the Create Task window, enter a name for the taskĀ and make the following changes;
+In the Create Task window, enter a name for the task and make the following changes;

 Move to the Triggers tab.
 Click New at the bottom to add a new trigger.
-Use the following settings for the trigger;
+Use one of the following:

 Go to the Actions tab.
-Click the New button to add a new action and set the following action.
+Click New and set the following action.

 Go to the Conditions tab and make the following changes;